skuma251/SER502-Spring2023-Team6/README.md

 # SER502-Spring2023-Team6
-Group project for SE 502
+Group project for SER 502

+Created initial directories required for the project.